swiss-avalanches/swiss-avalanches.github.io/extraction/index.md

 title: Data extraction
 ---

 An important part of this project was data extraction.
-The [Swiss Institude of Snow and Avalanches](https://www.slf.ch/) kept a very good record of all the published avalanche and weather reports.
+The [Swiss Institute of Snow and Avalanches](https://www.slf.ch/) kept a very good record of all the published avalanche and weather reports.
 Most of it were shared on paper (`pdf` or `gif`) 15 years ago and we decided to extract the information out of it to make our analysis/vizualisation possible.
 The following article goes through our extraction procedure, you can browse through the results in [EXPLORE](https://swiss-avalanches.github.io/explore/).

 ## 1. Data scraping

 Our dataset consists of information retrieved from [SLF archives](https://www.slf.ch/en/avalanche-bulletin-and-snow-situation/archive.html).
 We asked the managers to access their database but they couldn't help us.
 No problem, we scraped hard core for one night.

-Several filters were used to select the folders we wished to extract: :
+Several filters were used to select the folders we wished to extract:

 - **language:** files are often duplicated for the 4 languages (de, fr, it, en).
 When it is the case we download only one set in the following order of preference: en, fr, de.
 German is the default language (always present).
 - **too specific:** some files are not interesting for now (too specific or too regional).
-We don't download the snow profiles and the regional snow report,
+We don't download the snow profiles and the regional snow report.
 - **color or black and white:** maps are available in color and in black and white.
 Colors are easier than textures for computer vision algorithms, so we drop the black and white maps.

 Now we can use the python script `../tools/download.py` to fetch the ~30'000 files in the directory structure.